Slice of life: Film and theater

 In theatrical parlance, the term slice of life refers to a naturalistic representation of real life, sometimes used as an adjective, as in "a play with 'slice of life' dialogues".
 The term originated between 1890 and 1895 as a calque from the French phrase tranche de vie, credited to the French playwright Jean Jullien (1854–1919).

 Jullien introduced the term not long after a staging of his play The Serenade, as noted by Wayne S. Turney in his essay "Notes on Naturalism in the Theatre":

 The Serenade was introduced by the Théâtre Libre in 1887.
 It is a prime example of rosserie, that is, plays dealing with corrupt, morally bankrupt characters who seem to be respectable, "smiling, smiling, damned villains..."
 Jullien gave us the famous apothegm defining naturalism in his The Living Theatre (1892): "A play is a slice of life put onstage with art."
 He goes on to say that "...our purpose is not to create laughter, but thought."
 He felt that the story of a play does not end with the curtain, which is "only an arbitrary interruption of the action which leaves the spectator free to speculate about what goes on beyond your expectation..."

-During the 1950s, the phrase was commonly used in critical reviews of live television dramas, notably teleplays by JP Miller, Paddy Chayefsky, and Reginald Rose.
+During the 1950s, the phrase was commonly used in critical reviews of live television dramas, notably teleplays by JP Miller, Paddy Chayefsky and Reginald Rose.
 At that time, it was sometimes used synonymously with the term "kitchen sink realism", adopted from British films and theatre.

 In 2017, screenwriter and scholar Eric R. Williams identified slice-of-life films as one of eleven super-genres in his screenwriters' taxonomy, claiming that all feature-length narrative films can be classified by these super-genres.
-The other ten super-genres are action, crime, fantasy, horror, romance, science fiction, sports, thriller, war, and western.
-Williams identifies the following films as some examples of films in the slice-of-life super-genre: Boyhood, Captain Fantastic, Fences, Moonlight, The Terminal and Waitress.
+The other ten super-genres are: action, crime, fantasy, horror, romance, science fiction, sports, thriller, war and western.
+Williams identifies the following films as some examples of films in the slice-of-life super-genre: The Station Agent, Boyhood, Captain Fantastic, Fences, Moonlight and Waitress.
 According to his taxonomy, drama and comedy are identified as film "types", not super-genres.